Chart Color Schemes

 Population growth drivers in Reservoir - North East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Reservoir - North East's population is approximately 16,031 as of Aug 2025.
-This figure represents an increase of 1,236 people since the 2021 Census, which recorded a population of 14,795.
-The change is inferred from the estimated resident population of 15,976 from ABS in Jun 2024 and an additional 289 validated new addresses since the Census date.
-This results in a population density ratio of 3,346 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-Over the past decade, Reservoir - North East has shown resilient growth with a compound annual growth rate of 1.0%, outperforming its SA3 area.
-Overseas migration contributed approximately 84.7% of overall population gains during recent periods.
+Reservoir - North East's population was around 16,031 as of Aug 2025, reflecting an increase of 1,236 people since the 2021 Census.
+The population in 2021 was reported as 14,795.
+This increase is inferred from ABS's estimated resident population of 15,976 in June 2024 and an additional 289 validated new addresses since the Census date.
+This results in a density ratio of 3,346 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Reservoir - North East has shown resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 84.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with 2022 as the base year.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts and its exceptional growth placing it in the top 10 percent nationally, Reservoir - North East is expected to increase by 7,906 persons to 2041, reflecting a total increase of 49.0% over the 17 years.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 7,906 persons to 2041 based on the latest population numbers, reflecting an increase of 49.0% in total over the 17 years.

 Frequently Asked Questions - Population